openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `wallet_nonce`:
 : OPTIONAL.
 A String containing a value the Verifier MUST use in the `wallet_nonce` authorization parameter when creating the signed presentation request object.
 For example, a base64url encoded fresh, cryptographically random number with sufficient entropy.

-If the Wallet wants the Verifier to encrypt the request object, it SHOULD use the `jwks` or `jwks_uri` claim within `wallet_metadata` to pass the public key for the input to the key agreement.
+If the Wallet wants the Verifier to encrypt the request object, it SHOULD use the `jwks` or `jwks_uri` parameter within `wallet_metadata` to pass the public key for the input to the key agreement.
 Other mechanisms to pass the encryption key can be used as well.

 ### Request URI Response